DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-06-managing-and-communicating-rollover-in-2021.md

 As a team, we’re compiling a list of important information we feel users need to know for rollover 2022.
 This information will help to inform our messaging and timing.

 <!-- markdownlint-enable MD001 MD025 -->

+*[ITT]: Initial Teacher Training
+*[NASBTT]: National Association of School-Based Teacher Trainers *[UCAS]: Universities and Colleges Admissions Service *[UCET]: Universities’ Council for the Education of Teachers